ChocolaKuma/KumasCookbook/README.md

 # KumasCookbook
-A collection of useful templates and code snippets in python 3x
+A collection of templates,Snipets of code, and random odds and ends of me learning python